 Partnerships and Outreach

-The Center of Excellence for the Creative Arts (CECA, or "seek-ah") actively partners with university colleges and departments, as well as arts, service, and community organizations in the middle Tennessee region.
+The Center of Excellence for the Creative Arts (CECA, or "seek-ah") actively partners with arts, service, and community organizations in the middle Tennessee region.
 The Center has formed ongoing partnerships with the following organizations:

 - The Clarksville Arts & Heritage Development Council and CECA co-sponsor the Student Art Gallery (showcasing the work of district high school students) at the Customs House Museum and Cultural Center.